mast13f/PFSFinalProject/README.md

 1. **Spatial map**: Shows the geographic distribution of individuals colored by health state
 2. **Pie chart**: Shows the proportional breakdown of the population across health states over time

-For interactive visualization, launch the R Shiny app:
+For interactive visualization, launch the R Shiny app: (Ailisi please review this)

 ```r
 shiny::runApp("rshiny.R")